Dashron/Roads/README.md

 # The Roads.js API Framework

-Roads is a framework for creating APIs in node.js.
-It requires generator support, so you should be using node 0.11.13 or higher with the `--harmony` flag enabled.
+Roads is an abstraction around the HTTP request/response lifecycle.
+It's very similar to a standard MVC framework plus router.

 # Why should I use Roads?